syncfusion-content/blazor-docs/blazor/dropdown-list/filtering.md

 # Filtering in Blazor DropDown List Component

 The DropDownList has built-in support to filter data items when [AllowFiltering](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_AllowFiltering) is enabled.
 The filter operation starts as soon as you start typing characters in the search box.
+Default value of `AllowFiltering` is false and in the touch mode the virtual keyboard is not opened while focusing the component.

 ```cshtml
 @using Syncfusion.Blazor.DropDowns